 Virtual backgrounds can be placed behind you when you video chat, transporting you to an island or outer space.
-You can also add fun filters to appear as a warped cat or alien.
+You can also add fun filters to appear as an animal or alien for example.

 If you're not a regular user of video chat apps, here are some dos and don'ts on how to act.

-- Carry out a test run with someone before you do that first catch-up with your friends or colleagues to ensure you look and sound your best.
-That way you won't burst onto the group video chat with full volume and video zoomed in on your left nostril.
+- DO: Carry out a test run with someone before you do that first catch-up with friends or colleagues to make sure you look and sound your best.
+That way you won't burst into the group video chat with full volume and video zoomed in on your left nostril.

-- Don't keep your mic on when you're not speaking – know where the mute icon is on your screen and don't be afraid to use it.
-If it's your first time on video group chat, you may find yourself wondering what that irritating background noise is and realise it's you!
+- DON'T: Keep your mic on when you're not speaking – know where the mute icon is on your screen and don't be afraid to use it.
+If it's your first time on a video group chat, you may find yourself wondering what that irritating background noise is and realise it's you.

-- Talking over each other may be fine at a cafe as you're acutely aware of breaks in conversation, but in a group chat this can quickly become a noisy mess.
-Wait for an obvious queue or use the chat facility to ask a question or comment, that way the other group members will be aware that you want to say something.
+- DON'T: Talk over each other.
+This may be fine at a cafe as you're acutely aware of breaks in conversation, but in a group chat this can quickly become a noisy mess.
+Wait for an obvious queue or use the chat facility to ask a question or comment – that way the other group members will be aware that you want to say something.

-- Whether it's a casual chat with mates or an important work meeting, don't try to multitask during the session and think no-one will care or notice.
-With your face taking up a full tile, everything you do will be amplified, such as looking at a Facebook post or flicking through a magazine.
+- DON'T: Try to multitask during the session and think no one will care or notice.
+Whether it's a casual chat with mates or an important work meeting, when your face is taking up a full tile everything you do will be amplified, such as looking at a Facebook post or flicking through a magazine.